nextstrain/nextclade/packages/datasets/README.md

     ./scripts/upload
     ```

-    > ⚠️ This script will NOT delete all files from S3 bucket that don't exist in `data_local/`.
-Make a backup if they are still needed.
+    > ⚠️ This script will NOT delete files from S3 bucket that don't exist in `data_local/`.
+This is to avoid losing data.
+If something needs to be deleted, do this manually.

  6. Verify that the `dataset.json` was uploaded correctly and the new version is served through Cloudfront in your edge location: